DataManagementLab/VLDBJ_1000_cores_measurements/README.md

 [1] Tiemo Bang, Norman May, Ilia Petrov, and Carsten Binnig.
 2020.
 The Tale of 1000 Cores: An Evaluation of Concurrency Control on Real(ly) Large Multi-Socket Hardware.
 In International Workshop on Data Management on New Hardware (DAMON’20), June 15, 2020, Portland, OR, USA.
 ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3399666.3399910

 [2] Tiemo Bang, Norman May, Ilia Petrov, and Carsten Binnig.
 2022.
-The Full Story of 1000 Cores: A Dissection of Concurrency Control on Real(ly) Large Multi-Socket Hardware. *publication outstanding*
+The Full Story of 1000 Cores: An Examination of Concurrency Control on Real(ly) Large Multi-Socket Hardware. *publication outstanding*

-#

 # Memory latency and bandwidth by NUMA (Section 2, Table 2)